crcn/aerial/examples/playground/README.md

    - [ ] ctrl+t to open new window
    - [ ] ctrl+click to open link in new window
    - [ ] ctrl+shift+{} to tab between windows
-   - [ ] double click title to open in full screen
    - [ ] ctrl+enter to open page in new window (move down from previous)
 - [ ] load spinner for each window
-- [ ] full screen window if any child object is selected
 - [ ] scroll position should respect scroll height of entire document (compute with mounted iframe window height)
 - [ ] renderer needs to use iframe so that it can listen for resize
-- [ ] alt+click of tabbed item should respect original window size
+- [ ] alt+click of tabbed item in full screen mode should respect original window size
-- [ ] auto-layout windows
 - [ ] clean up edit text input so that it doesn't have dragger
 - [ ] tab between windows (cmd+shift+{)
-- [ ] react motion for moving into full screen mode
 - [ ] zoom indicator
 - [ ] measurement tooling
 - [ ] multi select